roccons/hw-mathbot-botkit/readme.md

 The Mathbot is being created using [Botkit](https://botkit.ai/).

+This is a basic and incomplete version of the bot.
+There is a unresolved error for some users and you can test a single question.

-There is also a version of this bot using Botpress: [https://github.com/roccons/hw-mathbot-botpress](https://github.com/roccons/hw-mathbot-botpress)
+There is also a version more complete of this bot using Botpress: [https://github.com/roccons/hw-mathbot-botpress](https://github.com/roccons/hw-mathbot-botpress)

 ## Instalación